tadam313/blog/_posts/2015-10-11-javascript-vararg.md

 }
 {% endhighlight %}

 Really simple, isn't it?
-The purpose is pretty obvious, it is the API of a programmable coffee machine robot which we are going to create throughout this post.
+The purpose is pretty obvious, it is the API of a programmable coffee machine robot.
 Invoking the function orders a robot to make a coffee and serve us without leaving the desk, very cozy for sure.
 OK probably no one wants to read a detailed technical documentation, just use it seamlessly.
 We really shouldn't design the API half-baked.

 Let's see some use cases: